S3-Portfolio/General/management.md

 ![image](https://github.com/S3-Portfolio/General/assets/93527848/3f787c7b-cadb-4b48-9cc4-c550f937283f)
 Exel board.

+After completing a sprint using YouTrack as our Agile management tool, we encountered some issues with it.
+This was mainly because we were not familiar with YouTrack.
+We therefore opted for convenience and switched to using an Exel sheet rather than taking the time to firuge out YouTrack.
+We did this because we were running out of time and didn't want to "waste" any more time.

 (Foto's toevoegen, bewijsmateriaal leveren)

 ##### You have used relevant research methods like expert interviews, literature study, etc. in your study about agile software development.